Establishing the Quantum Supremacy Frontier with a 281 Pflop/s Simulation: Introduction and Motivations

 However, building a universal, fault tolerant quantum computer is, at the moment, a long-term goal driven by strong theoretical \cite{fowler2012surface, boixo_characterizing_2018, bremner_achieving_2017} and experimental \cite{barends_superconducting_2014, kelly_state_2015, neill_blueprint_2018} evidence.
 Nonetheless, despite the lack of error correction mechanisms to run arbitrary quantum algorithms, Noisy Intermediate-Scale Quantum (NISQ) devices of about 50-100 qubits are expected to perform certain tasks which surpass the capabilities of classical high-performance computer systems \cite{de_raedt_massively_2007, preskill_quantum_2018, bremner_achieving_2017, smelyanskiy_qhipster:_2016, boixo_characterizing_2018, haner20170, aaronson2016complexity, bouland_quantum_2018, pednault_breaking_2017, chen_64-qubit_2018, li_quantum_2018, neill_blueprint_2018, chen_classical_2018,markov_quantum_2018, villalonga2018flexible, de_raedt_massively_2018}, therefore achieving Quantum Supremacy.
-Examples of NISQ devices are the 50-qubit IBM QPU \cite{ibm_2017}, and the 72-qubit Google Bristlecone QPU \cite{google_2018}.
+Examples of NISQ devices are the 53-qubit IBM Rochester QPU~\cite{ibm_2019}, and the 53-qubit Google Sycamore QPU~\cite{arute2019quantum}.
 Both NISQ devices are ``digital'' universal quantum computers, namely they perform a universal set of discrete operations (``gates'') on qubits.
 Quantum algorithms are translated into quantum circuits and run on the NISQ device.
 The ``depth'' of quantum circuits is defined as the number of clock cycles, where each clock cycle is composed of gate operations executed on distinct qubits.
 Given the noisy nature of NISQ devices, only shallow or low depth quantum circuits can be run.

-An extensive body of work in complexity theory in the context of "Quantum Supremacy" and random circuit sampling (RCS) supports the conclusion that ideal quantum computers can break the Strong Church-Turing thesis by performing computations that cannot be polynomially reduced to any classical computational model~\cite{aaronson2011computational, bremner_average-case_2016, bremner_achieving_2017, boixo_characterizing_2018, aaronson2017complexity, bouland_quantum_2018,harrow2018approximate, movassagh_efficient_2018}.
+An extensive body of work in complexity theory in the context of "Quantum Supremacy" and random circuit sampling (RCS) supports the conclusion that ideal quantum computers can break the Strong Church-Turing thesis by performing computations that cannot be reduced in polynomial time to any classical computational model~\cite{aaronson2011computational, bremner_average-case_2016, bremner_achieving_2017, boixo_characterizing_2018, aaronson2017complexity, bouland_quantum_2018,harrow2018approximate, movassagh_efficient_2018}.
+The milestone of experimentally demonstrating Quantum Supremacy was recently achieved by Google with its Sycamore processor~\cite{arute2019quantum}.